f-pieri/Bluestaq-Elevator-Challenge/README.md

 ---

-This program simulates an elevator system that takes requests from both outside floor call buttons (Up/Down) and inside call buttons.
+This program simulates an elevator system that takes requests from both outside-floor call buttons (Up/Down) and inside-elevator call buttons.
 The core functionality includes:

 - Moving up/down between floors
 - Stopping at requested floors